misterblack1/trs80-diagnosticrom/README.md

 One you have a programmed 2764 or 28B64C, insert that into the adapter and install it into U104 on the Model III.
 This is the boot ROM that the CPU starts to execute code from at power-up.
 (Address `$0000`)

+On a TRS-80 Model I, you can install the 2716 chip right into the motherboard in left-most socket.
+This is the same socket the Level II ROM expansion ribbon cable connects to and is the method we recommend you use.

-On a TRS-80 Model I with Level II ROM upgrade, the main boot rom is the left most chip.
-On the Model I, the main ROM is a 2332 ROM chip, so a 2732 should work in place of it. _(Unconfirmed and untested.)_ Adrian used his 2364 to 2764 adapter in this socket and it mostly worked after he wrote the ROM into the top half of the 28B64 due to one address line being tied to VCC.
-(Load the ROM image into address `$1000` in your EPROM software before writing, so it is mapped to `$0000` on the Model I.)
+You can also install the ROM into the Level II ROM upgrade board on the keyboard side, but the layout of these ROM chips can vary depending on revision of the upgrade.
+You must install the 2364 adapter or possibly a 2732 into the socket containing the primary boot ROM.
+If using the 2364 to 2764 adapter in this socket, you will need to load the ROM image into `$1000` due to one address line being tied to VCC.

 - The beep codes for bit errors are as follows:
 	- First a long middle tone is played: